scizen9/SEDM-Docs/source/Pipeline.rst

     Figure 6.
 Verification plot for unsuccessfuly typed science target ZTF18absqitc

+Now that we are also using `contsep` for extractions, you will want to display those verification images separately as follows.

+``display verify_auto_contsep_*.png &``

+These look the same as the previously described verification images, except for the `contsep` in the file names and the contours used for extraction will sometimes look different.

 The first step of verification is to compare the B&W finder (upper right) with the IFU extraction region (upper left).
 The red right-angle in the B&W finder indicates the location of the target.
 If the IFU extraction region indicated by